gisce/omie_deprecated/README.md

 OMIE API
 ==========

-Interacts with OMIE API to validate and publish offers in its Daily Market.
+Interacts with OMIE API to retrieve data and to validate and publish offers in its Daily Market.

 Usage
 ------